imagej/imagej.github.io/pages/IsletJ.md

 {% capture maintainer%}
 {% include person content='Schier' %}
 {% endcapture %}
-{% include info-box name='IsletJ' software='ImageJ' author=author maintainer=maintainer status='Active' %}IsletJ is a plugin for analysis of microscopy images of Langerhans islets in [ImageJ](ImageJ "wikilink").
+{% include info-box name='IsletJ ' software='ImageJ ' author=author maintainer=maintainer status='Active ' %}IsletJ is a plugin for analysis of microscopy images of Langerhans islets in [ImageJ](ImageJ "wikilink").
 It provides free, open source tool for analysis of islets diameter and number and for estimation of sample purity (ratio of endocrine/exocrine tissue area).

 ## Installation